Broken toe

 A broken toe is a common injury that's most often caused by dropping something on a foot or stubbing a toe.

-Most broken toes heal well, usually within 4 to 6 weeks.
-Sometimes, however, a broken toe can get infected.
+Most broken toes heal well, usually within 4 to 6 weeks, but it may take longer.
+A broken toe may be achy and swollen for 3 to 6 months.
+Sometimes a broken toe can get infected.
 Also, the break might increase the risk of getting osteoarthritis in that toe in the future.
+Osteoarthritis is a form of arthritis caused by wear and tear that can lead to pain and limited movement.

 Symptoms